patKilcullen/Balderdash/NOTES.md

 NOWWWWWW add to scores function not working.  one gets multiple points... possibly beacuse of socket???? or logic doubled somewhere possible thunk or route

 LAST UPDATE:
+Sent score card info to server and back, but cant do anthing with it... should mimic receive_player_fake death and add it to state ingamePlaySlice or Scores slice, like how addDefinition workd in gamePlaySlice

 use location.reload() to change turns for now.  probably not the best practive because has to reload everything and it loses state, but it workd for now.
+SOLVED THiS BY...add in to state in slice, cant recall exactly how but look at GuessDef timer

 if not working, check CreateRound... changed lovalhost link to process.env variable